-Cotswolds Designer Outlet is part of a 180-acre mixed-use development that also includes a garden centre, 850 planned new homes, as well as a school and a local centre.
+Cotswolds Designer Outlet is part of a 180-acre mixed-use development that includes a garden centre, 850 planned new homes, a school, and a local centre.

-The site will also include the Dobbies Garden Centre, a UK-based chain of gardening stores.
-Dobbies will occupy 74,000ft² (6,874.8m²) space and serve as the anchor for the development.
+The site includes the UK-based chain of gardening stores, Dobbies Garden Centre.
+Dobbies Garden Centre is built over 74,000ft² (6,874.8m²) and serves as the anchor for the development.

-The Dobbies store will feature an extensive plants and gardening department with accessories and products, a pet’s department, gifts, toys, a cookshop, home décor, a soft play area for kids, a food hall, and a 10,000ft² (929m²) table service restaurant.
-It will have its own parking space for 500 vehicles.
+The store features an extensive plants and gardening department with accessories and products, a pet’s department, gifts, toys, a cookshop, home decor, a soft play area for kids, a food hall and a 10,000ft² (929m²) table service restaurant.
+It has its own parking space for 500 vehicles.

-Claimed to be the largest store in South West England, the store is expected to serve more than 750,000 customers a year.
+It is Dobbies’ largest store in Southwest England and is expected to serve more than 750,000 customers annually.

 Amenities in the Cotswolds Designer Outlet

-Realm, an operator of outlet centres and retail malls, was engaged in July 2021 to pre-let the outlets as well as to operate the shopping centre upon its opening.
+Realm, an operator of outlet centres and retail malls, was engaged in July 2021 to pre-let the outlets and operate the shopping centre upon its opening.

-Roberts Limbrick Architects, a local company, offered architectural design services for the retail component of the project, while Montel Civil Engineering was selected as the main contractor for the outlet’s infrastructure works.
+Local architectural company Roberts Limbrick Architects offered its design services for the retail component of the project while Montel Civil Engineering was selected as the main contractor for the outlet’s infrastructure works.

-Gilbert Evans, a retail and garden centre property consultancy based in the UK, acted as an agent for Hitchins for the agreement with Dobbies.
+UK-based retail and garden centre property consultancy Gilbert Evans acted as an agent for Hitchins for the agreement with Dobbies.